Pylons/pyramid/docs/narr/hybrid.rst

        return root

-We've defined a bogus graph here that can be traversed, and a ``root_factory`` method that returns the root of the graph that we can pass to our :class:`repoze.bfg.configuration.Configurator`.
+We've defined a bogus graph here that can be traversed, and a ``root_factory`` function that returns the root of the graph that we can pass to our :class:`repoze.bfg.configuration.Configurator`.

-Because the ``Traversable`` object we've defined has a ``__getitem__`` method that does something nominally useful, using traversal against the root implied by a route statement becomes a not-completely-insane thing to do.
+Because the ``Traversable`` object we've defined has a ``__getitem__`` method that does something nominally useful, using traversal against the root implied by a route statement becomes a reasonable thing to do.

 Under the circumstance implied by ``:foo/:bar/*traverse``, traversal is performed *after* the route matches.
-If the root factory returns a traversable object, the "capture value" implied by the ``*traverse`` element in the path pattern will be used to traverse the graph, starting from the root object returned from the root factory.
+If the root factory associated with that route returns a traversable object, the "capture value" implied by the ``*traverse`` element in the path pattern will be used to traverse the graph, starting from the root object returned from the root factory.

-For example, if the URL requested by a user was ``http://example.com/one/two/a/b/c``, and the above route was matched (some other route might match before this one does), the traversal path used against the root would be ``a/b/c``.  :mod:`repoze.bfg` will attempt to traverse a graph through the edges ``a``, ``b``, and ``c``.
+For example, if the URL requested by a user was ``http://example.com/one/two/a/b/c``, and the above route was matched, the traversal path used against the root would be ``a/b/c``.
+:mod:`repoze.bfg` will attempt to traverse a graph through the edges ``a``, ``b``, and ``c``.
 In our above example, that would imply that the *context* of the view would be the ``Traversable`` object we've named ``c`` in our bogus graph, using the ``.views.home`` view as the view callable.

 We can also define extra views that match a route: